scottx611x/CSCI-S-40/Lecture/Lectures.md

 - Important things from this lecture:
   - 6LoWPAN and the adaptations around it to be able to work with IPv6
     - Low power, low cost devices with small MTU networks
-  - QoS and the configurables
+  - QoS and the configurable
     - what parameters need to be managed with QoS

 - Course Summary: